-We are upgrading to the 802.11n standard soon, and I'm wondering how many devices one access point can control following the upgrade.
+We are upgrading to the 802.11n standard soon, and I'm wondering how many devices one access point can control

 Based on the 11n standard, you can logically control up to 255 devices.
 But in practice, a single access point (AP) would have a problem handling that many.
 As the number of devices increases, the overhead on the AP also grows.
 This degrades AP performance and limits the absolute throughput per device.
 So, in practice, manufacturers set AP capacity limits that are lower than the 225-device ceiling.